- ICH GCP

 - Adequate trials of cognitive behavior therapy-based Exposure and Response Prevention (ERP)

-- Willingness and ability to remain on the same daily dose of any and all scheduled psychotropic medication(s) for at least 8 weeks prior to study enrollment and for the duration of the trial, in the opinion of the Principal Investigator
+- Willingness and ability to remain on the same daily dose of any and all scheduled psychotropic medication(s) for at least eight weeks prior to study enrollment and for the duration of the trial, as determined by the research/study psychiatrist and the PI

-- Willingness and ability to discontinue any psychotherapeutic behavioral intervention therapy (e.g. CBT) until the maintenance stage, if determined safe by the research/study psychiatrist
+- Willingness and ability to discontinue or refrain from initiating ERP therapy until the maintenance stage, if any, as determined safe by the research/study psychiatrist

 - Agreement to being evaluated by a licensed psychiatrist and/or psychologist at regular intervals, as required by the schedule of events, for the duration of study participation

-- Willingness and ability to provide at least two verifiable contacts for emergency purposes and to permit verification of emergency contacts by research staff before all study visits and as needed, at the discretion of the Principal Investigator
+- Willingness and ability to provide at least two verifiable contacts for emergency purposes and to permit verification of emergency contacts by research staff before all study visits and as needed, at the discretion of the PI

-- Ability to understand procedure-related instructions and to complete study assessments in English, in the opinion of the Principal Investigator
+- Ability to understand procedure-related instructions and to complete study assessments in English, in the opinion of the PI

-- Willingness and ability to comply with protocol requirements (e.g. procedure visits, treatment schedule, follow-up visit schedule, evaluations, etc.), in the opinion of the Principal Investigator
+- Willingness and ability to comply with protocol requirements (e.g., procedure visits, treatment schedule, follow-up visit schedule, evaluations, etc.), in the opinion of the PI

 - Willingness and ability to provide written agreement to allow any and all forms of communication between the research team and treating clinician(s)

-- Willingness and ability to provide informed consent, in the opinion of the Principal Investigator
+- Willingness and ability to provide informed consent, in the opinion of the PI

 Exclusion Criteria:

-- Diagnosed, according to the Mini International Neuropsychiatric Interview (MINI), as suffering from any other primary psychiatric diagnosis defined in the DSM-5, including Hoarding Disorder
+Diagnosis of, according to the Mini International Neuropsychiatric Interview (MINI), any other primary psychiatric diagnosis defined in the DSM-5, including Hoarding Disorder.

-- In the opinion of the Principal Investigator and relative to the date of enrollment, (a) current or past diagnosis of, or medical history/records suggestive of, a DSM-5 defined Personality Disorder, considered to be severe; or (b) history of hospitalization because of Borderline Personality Disorder
+- In the opinion of the PI and relative to the date of enrollment, (a) current or past diagnosis of, or medical history/records suggestive of, a DSM-5 defined Personality Disorder, considered to be severe; or (b) history of hospitalization because of Borderline Personality Disorder

-Present clinical secondary diagnosis of any of the following, as defined in the DSM-5 and based on the MINI and the psychiatric evaluation:
+Clinical secondary diagnosis made by a psychiatrist, as defined in the DSM-5 and based on the MINI and the psychiatric evaluation:

-- Treatment, within 24 months of screening, for any of the following: dependency on, addiction to, use of, abuse of, or overuse of any illicit substance(s), including alcohol, but not including nicotine or caffeine
+- Treatment, within two years of screening, for any of the following: dependency on, addiction to, use of, abuse of, or overuse of any illicit substance(s), including alcohol, but not including nicotine or caffeine

 History of head trauma associated with any of the following:

-- Loss of consciousness for > 5 minutes
+- Loss of consciousness for > five minutes

-- A residual effect(s) that failed to resolve completely at least 1 year prior to the date of screening
+- A residual effect(s) that failed to resolve completely at least one year prior to the date of screening

 - An abnormality on a neuroimaging study (MRI, CT Scan) that was/is attributable to the head trauma